History of LGBT Music

-While often associated with contemporary genres, the influence of LGBT musicians can be traced back to classical music as well.
+While often associated with contemporary genres, the influence of LGBT musicians can be traced back centuries through classical music and beyond.
 Many renowned composers and performers were part of the LGBT community, and their contributions have left an indelible mark on the world of music.
+How much do you know about these pioneering artists?
+Our quizzes will challenge your understanding and reveal fascinating stories from every era of LGBT music history.

 Pyotr Ilyich Tchaikovsky, the Russian composer best known for works like “Swan Lake” and “The Nutcracker,” was a pivotal figure in classical music.
 Despite living in a time of severe societal repression, his letters reveal a man who struggled with his sexuality.
 His personal experiences undoubtedly influenced the emotional depth and intensity of his music.